yasseenassar/Final_Project/README.md

 - Latte ratio calculator with espresso shots and milk options
 - Support for different milk styles (cortado, flat white, latte, custom)
 - Preset system to save and load favorite drink configurations
+- **Daily Caffeine Stats**: Tracks estimated caffeine intake for the session
+- **High Caffeine Warning**: Alerts when ordering more than 5 espresso shots
 - Input validation and error handling
+- Resizable GUI window with responsive control tips

 ## Building the Project